emarcey/sppr/README.md

     * match by as few ingredients I don't have
   * ingredients I don't want to use
   * ingredients we assume you have
+* Oh and also I want to do a soup builder part where you're like I want to start with a broth base and I want something with rice and I want it to have chicken

 ## Arch decisions